useblocks/sphinx-needs-demo/docs/online_editor.rst

    #.
 Loads preconfigured VS Code extensions, to support you with the development of the documentation
    #.
 Start an initial documentation build.
    #.
 Shows the documentation build result as a preview in a browser.
+#.
+Feel free to edit and save any file under `docs`.
+#.
+With each change, the docs get built automatically and you can see the result in the preview, after refreshing the page
+   (normally by pressing ``F5``).

 Share your docs
 ---------------